HumanCellAtlas/matrix-service/README.md

 ### Feature

 The Matrix Service also supports generating cell by transcript matrices in addition to cell by gene matrices.
 To select the feature type, specify either `gene` (default) or `transcript` in the POST request.
+Note that some assay types are incompatible with certain feature types.
+For example, if `transcript` is selected as the feature type, data from 3' assays will not be included in the generated matrix.
 The list of available features is available at `/v1/features` with additional information for a specific feature available at `/v1/features/<feature>`.

 ## Developer Getting Started